16 ways new parents can cut costs and save money

 7. Create a babysitters' club

-Depending on where you live, babysitters can cost up to £20 an hour - add that to the cost of dinner, drinks and taxis and you might not be bothered to go out at all!
-Heidi Skudder from Positively Parenthood says: 'Save money on babysitting costs by asking friends or family members to help out for a few hours.
-We are so bad at asking for help in today's world, that we forget that often, friends and family are happy to help out.
+Depending on where you live, babysitters can cost up to £20 an hour - add that to the cost of dinner, drinks and taxis, and you might not be bothered to go out at all!
+Heidi Skudder from Positively Parenthood says, "Save money on babysitting costs by asking friends or family members to help out for a few hours.
+We are so bad at asking for help in today's world that we forget that often, friends and family are happy to help out.
 As a mother of three, I have had to teach myself to be OK with asking for a few hours of babysitting here or there from friends and family.
-I still don't always love asking, but it saves hiring a nanny or babysitter and almost all of the time, your friends or family are honoured to be asked.'
+I still don't always love asking, but it saves hiring a nanny or babysitter, and almost all of the time, your friends or family are honoured to be asked."

-8. Keep things simple
+8. Keep the nursery simple

 10. Find free events